rko16/Meet-Bot/README.md

 # Meet-Bot
-A bot thall do you job of attneding your goolge meet classes.
+A bot thall do your job of attneding your goolge meet classes.
+                                       Cool